-When display is as shown above, press the Down Arrow key to add events to the Schedule displayed.
+Note: When display is as shown above, press the Down Arrow key to add events to the Schedule displayed.
 A total of 100 non-repeating schedules are available; the number of events in each schedule is limited only by the available disk space.
 See page 43 for information on checking the available disk space on the controller.

-3. The first EVENT in the schedule is displayed; use the - and + keys to cycle through any existing events for this schedule.
-To add a new event to the schedule, press the EVENT softkey and enter the time for the new event in hours and minutes at the prompt. ≺

-- 4. Press the LEVEL softkey to change the level for the displayed group within the event.
-Use the + key to change the level from On to Off, the - key to change the level from Off to On, or type in a level from 1 - 99.
-See note - 5.
+- 5. The first EVENT in the schedule is displayed; use the - and + keys to cycle through any existing events for this schedule.
+To add a new event to the schedule, press the EVENT softkey and enter the time for the new event in hours and minutes at the prompt.
+2 - 6.
+Press the LEVEL softkey to change the level for the displayed group within the event.
+Use the + key to change the level from On to Off, the - key to change the level from Off to On, or type in a level from 1 - 99. - 7.
 To replace the GROUP number displayed, press the GROUP softkey, and enter a new group number using the number keys.
-An event can only control a single GROUP, but multiple events may occur at the same time. - 6.
-Press the WARN softkey to blink the lights prior to the scheduled time off.
+An event can only control a single GROUP, but multiple events may occur at the same - 8.
+Press the MARN softkey to blink the lights prior to the scheduled time off.
 An "mm" prompt will appear requesting a time in minutes, allowing a value of 01 through 99 to be entered.
-See note 4
+4